tedneward/Azgaarnoth/Creatures/Scorpion.md

 >- **Challenge** 0
 >___
 >#### Actions
->***Sting.***.
-Melee Weapon Attack: +2 to hit, reach 5 ft., one creature.
+>***Sting.*** Melee Weapon Attack: +2 to hit, reach 5 ft., one creature.
 Hit: 1 piercing damage, and the target must make a DC 9 Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.
 >

 ---